Zoanthid Coral Care Overview:

 Zoa polyps can triple or quadruple in size depending on how happy they are with the tank’s parameters.
 Another benefit of zoa corals is that they are also very adaptable.
 While this does not mean that you can constantly change their environment, it does mean you have a little more breathing room when it comes to finding the right lighting, flow, and nutrient levels for your tank as they will typically bounce back.

 Zoas can handle a wide variety of flow but generally do not need a lot of flow.
-Having the right amount of flow is important to keep sand and detritus from settling on your zoanthids and stunting growth or even killing them.
-It also allows for them to eat by passing nutrients constantly over their heads in order to catch different foods.
-Do not forget to vary the amount of flow in your tank throughout the day.
-This helps promote healthy growth and is closer to their natural environment.
+Having the right amount is important to keep sand and detritus from settling on your zoanthids and stunting growth or even killing them.
+It also allows them to eat by passing nutrients constantly over their heads in order to catch different foods.
 We try to give them a medium amount of flow and run our systems with a mix of MP10 and MP40 pumps.

 How to place Zoanthids